William C. Cramer: Background

 Cramer was born in Denver, Colorado; when he was three years old, his parents relocated the family to St. Petersburg, Florida.
 Located on the Gulf Coast in Pinellas County, in the early 21st century it has become the fourth-largest city in the state.
 Cramer attended the public segregated schools and graduated from St. Petersburg High School, where he waged his first political campaigns by running for student government.
 He attended St. Petersburg Junior College, the first public community college in Florida.
 Cramer grew up with a strong work ethic: as a teenager, he worked a variety of jobs.
 Before entering the University of North Carolina at Chapel Hill to complete a 4-year degree, he worked as a bellhop at a resort hotel in North Carolina.

 In 1943, Cramer enlisted in the United States Navy.
 With his degree, he was commissioned as a gunnery officer and fought to liberate France during World War II.
 After the war, he served in the United States Naval Reserve until 1946.
 That same year, Cramer graduated Phi Beta Kappa from the University of North Carolina.
 In 1948, he graduated from Harvard Law School in Cambridge, Massachusetts, and returned to St. Petersburg.
 He entered the private practice of law.

 As part of getting established, Cramer married Alice of Dothan, Alabama.
 They had three children together before divorcing decades later.

-In 1949, Cramer switched his partisan affiliation from Democratic to Republican at the urging of his law partner, Herman Goldner.
+In January 1950, Cramer was unaffiliated with either party but became a "liberal Republican" later that month.
 He later was elected as mayor of St. Petersburg.
 At the time, statewide voter registration in Florida was some fourteen-to-one Democratic, largely because of disenfranchisement of African Americans as voters since the turn of the century by discriminatory application of the state constitution and subsequent laws.
 They had comprised the majority of the Republican Party at that time.
 The party was hollowed out in the state and across the South, as all the other states also achieved disenfranchisement of African Americans, which withstood early court challenges.